yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, you will add a 3rd node to the SQL Always-On deployment in a second region that you can then failover with Azure Site Recovery in the event of a failure in the primary region.

 1. From **LABVM**, execute the following PowerShell commands in the PowerShell ISE to create a new storage account and generate the T-SQL needed to configure managed backup for the AdventureWorks database.
-You must first login to Azure through the PowerShell console before the execution of the following command.
+You must first login to Azure through the PowerShell console before the execution of the following command:

     ```powershell
     $storageAcctName = "[unique storage account name]"